 The Dog Pees or Poops Inside

-Unfortunately, I would say that this is more your mistake than your dog's.
+Unfortunately, I would say that this is more of your mistake than your dog's.

 - If you have an adult dog peeing inside, it shows that you were not able to train it properly, and it is the most basic thing in dog training.

 - If you have a pup and you want him to sleep outside, it shows your impatience in training.
-The little one needs more time to adjust and a super strict gesture like making him sleep outside won't do any good because he may come inside during the day and pee anyways.
+The little one needs more time to adjust, and a super strict gesture like making him sleep outside won't do any good because he may come inside during the day and pee anyway.